ProfitabilityMetals & Mining

 ROIC (Return on Invested Capital) in Metals & Mining

-How to interpret and apply roic (return on invested capital) specifically when analyzing metals & mining stocks in India.
+How to interpret and apply roic (return on invested capital) when analyzing metals & mining stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is ROIC (Return on Invested Capital)?